minabadrous/internship-todo-app/README.md

 ## Project Overview

 This repository serves as the starting template for our journey together.
 The NFQ Internship To-Do App aims to provide a simple yet functional application that allows users to manage their tasks efficiently.
-As we progress, we will build upon this template to create a fully functional to-do app.
+As we progress, we will build upon this template to create a fully functional to-do app (Dalia Amr).

 ## What We Will Build Together